 Please note that Visitation offers three different calculus classes; students may take one or more of their choosing as they are not sequential.

-Postulates and theorems are studied in the context of formal proof.
+Postulates and theorems are studied in the context of formal proof as well as coordinate Geometry.
 Applications of postulates and theorems in problem solving involving points, lines, planes, triangles, quadrilaterals, circles, and 3-dimensional shapes are emphasized.
-Statistics topics such as data analysis and basic probability will be studied as well.
+Students complete constructions using two ancient tools, the compass and the straight-edge, much like Euclid, the Father of Geometry.
+They also use 21st century tools, such as iPad applications and electronic textbooks to learn new Geometry ideas.

 This course is a comprehensive program preparing students to use advanced algebra skills and concepts that will be required for Pre-Calculus/Calculus.
 It includes a study of functions, systems of equations, inequalities, polynomials, rational expressions, radicals, logarithms, complex numbers, and matrix operations.

-This is the first course in the Math Honors Program.
-It treats the elementary functions which are differentiated and integrated in Calculus.
+Honors Algebra II addresses the elementary functions which are differentiated and integrated in Calculus.
 These include the polynomial, exponential, logarithmic, rational, irrational, and algebraic functions.
-The course also covers systems, higher degree functions, complex numbers, and sequences and series.
+The course also covers systems, higher degree functions, and complex numbers.
 There is an emphasis on using the functions as mathematical models for real-world applications.
+This course enriches students’ critical thinking and problem solving skills and helps them master concepts required for higher level math courses.

-Prerequisite: Teacher recommendation from Accelerated Geometry; A placement test is required as part of the advising process for this course.
+Prerequisites: Teacher recommendation from Honors Geometry or Accelerated Algebra and Geometry; a minimum grade of B+ in Honors Geometry or A in Accelerated Algebra and Geometry; a placement test is required as part of the advising process for this course

 This is the second course in the Accelerated Geometry & Algebra II - Accelerated Functions & Trigonometry sequence.
 The first two-thirds of the year will complete the concentrated study of algebraic, exponential, and logarithmic functions.
 In the second semester, students will study trigonometry, emphasizing the advanced concepts required for success in calculus.